George Worsley Adamson

 For Widdecombe Fair, Adamson let his imagination loose on the old ballad song.
 After living for many years in Devon, he was able to capture most evocatively the Westcountry flavour.
 He later published a illustrated poster version of the ballad.
 Copies are still available at £5.99 incl. p+p from the George Adamson Archive.

-For a full listing of Adamson’s books, see Book Illustration.
+For a full listing of Adamson’s books, see Book Illustration

 This web site © 2003 John Adamson Publishing Consultants.